 Tunnelling between DHv9 and DHv8, DHv7 or DHv6.4

 You can tunnel between DataHub v9 and v8, v7, and v6.4.
-When tunneling between V9 and V6.4 you may run into a known issue with licensing that appears when the network of DataHub connections is not a simple star configuration.
+When tunneling between v9 and v6.4 you may run into a known issue with licensing that appears when the network of DataHub connections is not a simple star configuration.

 You can tunnel using WebSocket between v9, v8, and v7, but you can only tunnel between v9 and v6.4 using a non-SSL connection.

 Moving WebView pages and media to DataHub v9

 When you upgrade to v9, DataHub will attempt to copy your old WebView pages to a new folder in order to make them visible in WebView v9.
 If you would like to do this manually, here are the steps involved.

 Default Configuration Folder